AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-06-30-VIMS-Resazurin-Trials-Day-2.md

 - 1,498 µL DMSO
 - 15 mL antibiotic solution

 ## Decisions for tomorrow

-We will run trials in the same format tomorrow!
+We will run trials in the same format tomorrow and Thursday!